-- Whether sufficient management measures are proposed to promote this licensing objective. - The design, layout, lighting and fitting of the premises. - o Has it been designed to ensure gambling is conducted in a fair and open way? - Physical security features installed in the premises.
-This may include matters such as the position and standard of CCTV that is installed - Separation of areas and adequate supervision - Is the management and operation of the premises open and transparent? - o Co-operation with enforcement agencies. - o Ensuring correct protocols and procedures are in place to promote objective. - o Compliance with the Gambling Commissions code of practice.
+- Whether sufficient management measures are proposed to promote be reasonably consistent with this licensing objective. - The design, layout, lighting and fitting of the premises. - Has it been designed to ensure gambling is conducted in a fair and open way? - Physical security features installed in the premises.
+This may include matters such as the position and standard of CCTV that is installed - Separation of areas and adequate supervision - Is the management and operation of the premises open and transparent? - Co-operation with enforcement agencies. - Ensuring correct protocols and procedures are in place to promote be reasonably consistent with this objective. - Compliance with the Gambling Commissions code of practice.